 As we mentioned, important payload and towing capacities (and other details) are listed on a plate in the driver’s doorjamb.
 So what do you do if you place an order, like we did, and the truck doesn’t even exist yet?

-Using GMC’s Build & Price tool, we were able to confirm that our new truck, as ordered, will be rated to tow a maximum of 12,900 lbs.
+Using GMC’s Build & Price tool, we were able to confirm that our new truck, as ordered, would be rated to tow a maximum of 12,900 lbs.
 But that specifically required us to start with a “2024 Sierra 1500 4WD Crew Cab, Short Bed SLT with 3.0L Duramax® Turbo Diesel engine and Max Trailering Package” to get that.
 We didn’t care about many of the things that come with the SLT trim level, but we had no choice if we wanted that towing capacity, which we did.
 We also had to order the 3.73 rear axle and 20″ wheels to get where we wanted to be.

 We figured in 180 lbs for each of us and 1,238 lbs for the maximum tongue weight of the trailer (8,250 lbs max gross trailer weight x 15%).
 180 + 180 + 1,238 = 1,598.
-Subtracting that total from the estimated payload capacity of our truck (2,000 – 1,598) leaves us 402 lbs for all our miscellaneous gear.
+Subtracting that total from the estimated payload capacity of our truck (2,000 – 1,598) would leave us 402 lbs for all our miscellaneous gear.

 Using our GMC Sierra experience as an example, whatever brand or model pickup truck you choose, be sure to do all your homework.
 When it comes to figuring out whether a certain pickup truck can tow a particular trailer, lots of factors have to be considered, not just the advertised maximum towing capacity.

 You don’t want to use a truck with a 12,900 lb towing capacity to tow a 12,900 lb trailer.
 A safety margin of at least 20-25% is the safe, smart way to go.
-If you’re wondering why we didn’t simply buy a 2500 (3/4-ton) truck and not have to worry about it, we didn’t want the added size, weight, and cost of a bigger truck unless we had no choice.
+If you’re wondering why we didn’t simply buy a 2500 (3/4-ton) truck and not have to worry about it, it’s because we didn’t want the added size, weight, and cost of a bigger truck unless we had no choice.

 The 2024 Sierra shares the GM T1 platform with the 2024 Chevy Silverado 1500.